Change in Covid Response Team Policy/Practices

 Teladoc - telemedicine (medical) and mental health

-KCAI students have have access to Teladoc.* Services are available through secure video or phone and include:
+Services are available through secure video or phone and include:

 • myStrength - Access to flexible and comprehensive digital programs with proven tools and dedicated support for stress, depression, sleep, and more.